 Importing an Outline to Use for the Board Shape

 The Board Shape can be defined from a closed outline imported as DXF/DWG data.

 By combining the ability to import DXF / DWG data into a mechanical layer and then defining the board shape from selected objects, a shape defined in a mechanical CAD package can be transferred into the PCB editor.

-The Units - set in the Other section of the Properties panel in Board mode.
+- The Units - set the units as required in the Other section of the Properties panel in Board mode (show image).

-The Grid - set in the Grid Manager section of the Properties panel in Board mode.
+- The Grid - double-click on the Global Board Snap Grid and set it as required in the Grid Manager section of the Properties panel in Board mode (show image).

-When the Open button is clicked the Import from AutoCAD dialog will open (as shown in the second image on this page).
+- When the Open button is clicked the Import from AutoCAD dialog will open (show image).

-Each DXF/DWG object will be mapped to an object and will be displayed in the workspace.
+- Each DXF/DWG object will be mapped to an object and will be displayed in the design space.

 Defining the Board Shape from a 3D Body

-This feature redefines the board shape based on a surface (face) of an imported 3D STEP model.
+This feature redefines the board shape based on a surface (face) of an imported 3D model.
+Supported model formats includes: STEP (*.Stp or *.STEP), Parasolid (*.x_t or *x_b), or a SOLIDWORKS Part File (*.SldPrt).
 It can be used to quickly create a complex board shape and helps integration between electronic and mechanical design areas.
 This is a two-stage process: first the STEP model is imported, then the required shape is selected from the STEP model.